cncf/cncf-fuzzing/README.md

 - RunC
 - Containerd

-## Integrate fuzzing into CNCF project
+## Integrate fuzzing into your project
-Fuzzing can be integrated into your project with various levels of maturity.
-Here we describe three common ways of using fuzzing.
-We will not go into programming details.
+Integrating fuzzing into a project takes a lot effort and is often done over a longer period of time.
+Fuzzing can be integrated into your project with various levels of maturity and here we describe three common ways of using fuzzing.

 ### 1) Local fuzzing set up
 The first step in integrating fuzzing into a project is to develop a set of fuzzers for your project.
 The fuzzer to use depends on which programming language your project is written in.
 The following list provides links to common fuzzers for various languages: